-To this end, we have formed strategic alliances with Australian and international law firms to expand our business across international borders.
+To this end, we have formed strategic alliances with several Australian and international law firm and professional services to expand our business across international borders.

-This means our partners regularly work with lawyers around the world on cross-border transactions and disputes and are well attuned to working co-operatively and cohesively in such situations.
-As a consequence, many of our lawyers have off-shore legal experience.
+Our partners regularly work with lawyers around the world on cross-border transactions and disputes and are well attuned to working co-operatively and cohesively in such situations.
+In addition, many of our lawyers have off-shore legal experience.